Drin (river)

+At 285 km long, the Drin is the longest river of Albania and its tributaries cross through both Kosovo and North Macedonia.
+Its northern tributary, the White Drin starts from the foothills of Žljeb, at White Drin Waterfall in west Kosovo, and flows generally south, whereas its southern tributary, the Black Drin originates from Ohrid lake in the town of Struga, North Macedonia and flows north.
+Both tributaries' confluence occurs near Kukës in northeast Albania and Drin then flows westwards through the Albanian Alps and Dukagjin Highlands, where three successive dams were erected between 1960s and late 1980s, forming 3 large artificial lakes.
+The Drin then passes Vau i Dejës and drains into the Adriatic Sea through its two distributaries in Buna river and west of Lezhë.

 Located in the Balkan Peninsula at the crossroad of Europe and Asia, the river basin's varied climate and topography have shaped a vast array of flora and fauna.
-In addition, it has been recognised as one of the most important biodiversity hotspots in Europe.
+In addition, it has been recognized as one of the most important biodiversity hotspots in Europe.
 The Drin Delta is classified as an Important Bird Area of international importance by designation under the BirdLife International Convention.

-Name
+Etymology

 The name of the river is recorded in Ancient Greek as Drilon (Δρίλων) and in Latin as Drinus.
 The name is considered to be of Illyrian origin.
 The form Drin- has been evidenced by Pliny the Elder (fl.
 1st century AD) and is most likely primary.
 The ancient name Drinus has undergone sound changes reaching the current Albanian form Drin through the evolution of Albanian sound changes.
 The Macedonian name of the river is Дрим, Drim.
 Homonym rivers are Drino between southern Albania and northwestern Greece, and Drina between Bosnia and Herzegovina and Serbia.